scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Phase 1: Certificate Exchange {#phase1}
 {:numbered="false"}

 All parties share the certificates that must be part of the TRC with the Ceremony Administrator.
-For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Issuers these are the Control Plane root certificates.
+For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the Control Plane root certificates.

 Each representative copies the requested certificates from their machine onto a data exchange device provided by the Ceremony Administrator that is passed between all representatives, before being returned to the Ceremony Administrator.
 Representatives must not copy their private keys onto the data exchange device as this invalidates the security of the ceremony.